SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ==========

 :newTerm:`Properties` associate values with a particular class, structure, or enumeration.
-Stored properties store a constant or variable value alongside an instance, whereas computed properties calculate (rather than store) a value.
+Stored properties store constant and variable values alongside an instance, whereas computed properties calculate (rather than store) a value.

 Stored and computed properties are usually associated with instances of a particular type.
 However, for value types, they can also be associated with the type itself.
 Such properties are known as static properties.

+You can observe changes to a property, and respond to those changes, by defining property observers that are called just before and just after a property value is changed.
+Property observers can even be added to properties that your subclass inherits from its superclass, and are an easy way to add custom actions in response to property value changes.

 .. note::